Best Scope for 223 Remington – Top 4 Optics in 2023

 Parallax & Magnification

 This scope has an adjustable magnification of 1-4x.
+The zoom ring is smooth, allowing for quick magnification changes.
 This is a great range for a 223 scope because it gives you the ability to make long-range shots while still being able to see your target clearly at close range.

 I was also pleased to find that this scope doesn’t have any noticeable parallax.
+However, at maximum magnification, there is a slight shift in the point of impact if your eye position isn’t consistent.
 This is a big plus in my book because it means that you won’t have to worry about your sight picture being blurry or distorted.

 I think it’s worth noting that Bushnell claims you can see out to 500 yards.
 As I stated, however, 400 was about the max I got.
+Beyond that, the target becomes a bit unclear, which might be a limitation for some shooters.
 That’s not to say that this scope can’t do it; I’m just saying that in my experience, 500 yards was pushing it a bit.

 If you are a fan of Remington, check my best Remington 700 scopes guide.